MaximeNP6/CookBook/cookbook/Csharp/Imports/README.md

 This code creates a manual Import with the creation of the bindings.
 To use this code you must import the JSON.Net library.

+createManualImportOn2Steps
+--

+This code creates a manual Import with only two API calls.
+To use this code you must import the JSON.Net library.

 JSON.NET librairy
 --